Title: Section 360.3 - Hospital emergency Surge and Flex Response Plans

 (f) Reporting requirements during the activation of the Surge and Flex System.

-(1) In the event of a declared state disaster emergency, upon the Commissioner’s direction, hospitals shall report to the Department all data requested by the Commissioner, in a manner determined by the Commissioner under Section 306.2.
+(1) In the event of a declared state disaster emergency, upon the Commissioner’s direction, hospitals or health systems shall report to the Department all data requested by the Commissioner, in a manner determined by the Commissioner under Section 306.2.
 Such data may include, but shall not be limited to:

 (i) Bed availability, both in total and by designated service.